AnalogCyan/dotfiles/README.md

 This repository uses [Starship](https://starship.rs/), a minimal, blazing-fast, and infinitely customizable cross-platform prompt.
 The `starship.toml` configuration provides:

-- Customized prompt symbol (arrow) with color-coding for success/failure
+- Customized prompt symbol (dot) with color-coding for success/failure
 - Git branch and status information displayed on the right
 - Directory path display with customizable truncation
 - Special indicators for SSH sessions
 - Vim mode indicators
+- Python environment detection

 ### Antidote Plugin Manager

-The repository has migrated from Oh-My-Zsh to [Antidote](https://getantidote.github.io/), a fast and flexible plugin manager for ZSH:
+The repository uses [Antidote](https://getantidote.github.io/), a fast and flexible plugin manager for ZSH:

 - Simpler, cleaner plugin management
 - Faster shell startup time
 - All plugins defined in a single `.zsh_plugins.txt` file
-- Continued support for popular plugins previously used with Oh-My-Zsh
+- Support for modern ZSH plugins and functionality

 ## ⚠️ Important Notes

 - Always review the scripts before running them to ensure they match your needs.
-- Replace the git configuration with your own information.
+- Replace the git configuration with your own information (`GIT_USER_NAME` and `GIT_USER_EMAIL` variables).
 - Some applications may require additional manual setup after installation.
 - These scripts are designed for personal use and may need adjustment for your specific environment.